456dev/Advanced-Peripherals-Documentation/docs/peripherals/me_bridge.md

     importItem(item: table, direction: string) -> number
     ```

-    Imports an `item` from a container in the `direction` to the RS System.
+    Imports an `item` from a container in the `direction` to the ME System.
     Returns the number of the `item` imported into the system.

     !!! tip "Since version 0.7r"